 It didn't work out.

-The liberal policy of appeasement, well, and frankly, ass kissing and ring kissing and bowing before dictators and despots, it doesn't work.
+The liberal policy of appeasement, well, frankly, ass kissing and ring kissing and bowing before dictators and despots, it doesn't work.

-It didn't work in a rant.
+It didn't work in Iran.

 The Iranians now saying they're ratcheting up their nuclear program.